-Six times a year, ASVA organises a General Assembly for its member (Dutch abbr.
+Six to eight times a year, ASVA organises a General Assembly for its member (Dutch abbr.
 ALV).

 WHAT IS A GENERAL ASSEMBLY?

 The higher body of an association is the General Assembly.
 Traditionally, the members of an association decide on the policy plans and activities of the association for the upcoming year.
 Because it has become virtually impossible to deliberate with all members on about day-to-day business and expenses, a board is usually set up.
 This happens during the General Assembly (GA).

 GAs are led by a presidium.
 The presidium consists of a chairman and a secretary who takes minutes.
 The chair manages the assemblies and makes sure all votes run smoothly.
 The secretary takes minutes and these minutes are subsequently distributed amongst the membership.

 During the GA, the members are updated about everything that’s going on at ASVA.
 Besides, ASVA members can share their vision and jointly decide on what direction ASVA is taking, by participating in the GA.
 A vote is cast, for instance, about the plans of the Board, the budget is discussed and members are asked to think along about current events.